 The water and beaches are super-clean at Houghton's Pond.
 Photo by cathgarn via Instagram

-You can’t go wrong with a trip to Houghton’s Pond in the Blue Hills Reservation.
+Visitors can’t go wrong with a trip to Houghton’s Pond in the Blue Hills Reservation.
 This pristine waterway offers lots of outlets for recreation, like swimming, fishing, picnicking, and hiking.
 The pond is a great place to bring children because it also has a playground, concession area, restrooms, and first-aid station.
 The swimming area is monitored by lifeguards.

-The Mystic Lakes—Arlington, Medford, Winchester
+11. The Mystic Lakes— Winchester

 While the western shore of the Mystic Lakes is occupied by private homes, the eastern shore is open to the public.
-The most popular spot for freshwater swimming in the lakes is at Shannon Beach, where you’ll also find a playground, trails, and bathrooms.
+The most popular spot for freshwater swimming in the lakes is at Shannon Beach, where visitors also find a playground, trails, and bathrooms.
 There are sometimes lifeguards on duty, and locals rave about the free parking.

 A swim in Pearce Lake is a great reward after a hike through Breakheart.
 Photo courtesy of Department of Conservation and Recreation

-Pearce Lake, Breakheart Reservation—Saugus
+12. Pearce Lake, Breakheart Reservation—Saugus

 Head north to Pearce Lake in Breakheart Reservation for a peaceful swim.
-The lake has a sandy beach with a supervised swimming area, a picnic area, and first aid station that’s open in the summer.
+The lake has a sandy beach with a supervised swimming area, a picnic area, and a first aid station that’s open in the summer.
 Take to the trails of the reservation before heading to the lake to cool off.
 The free parking is a nice bonus.